- Chin filler injections add definition to the chin and lower jawline.

 Many dermal fillers are already mixed with lidocaine, which makes the treatment more comfortable.
 If there isn’t already lidocaine in the syringe, your provider will apply a topical anesthetic or administer anesthetic injections to the area beforehand.

 The injection site will likely feel sore for a few days afterwards.

 After your treatment, be sure to avoid direct sunlight, strenuous exercise and heavy physical activity for 24–48 hours.
 Don’t touch the injection sites, and be sure to keep your skin clean in the treatment area.
 You can treat discomfort with ice packs or Tylenol.

-Most chin filler results are visible immediately after treatment, except for Restylane.
-It takes a few days to see results from Restylane treatments.
+Most chin filler results are visible immediately after treatment, except for Restylane, which takes a few days to see results.

 Chin filler results are temporary, with some formulations lasting up to 2 years.
-If you’re unhappy with the results you get, HA-based filler can easily be reversed.
-Synthetic fillers could require surgery to reverse.
+If you’re unhappy with your results you HA-based filler can easily be reversed.
+Radiesse fillers could require surgery to reverse.

 Dermal fillers are generally considered safe to use, with a relatively low risk of side effects and adverse events.
-Side effects, when they occur, are usually mild and only last for a few days post-treatment.
+Side effects, when they do occur, are usually mild and only last for a few days post treatment.

 Bleeding, bruising and swelling

-Minor bruising, swelling, bleeding and redness are normal after you’ve received a chin filler treatment.
+Minor bruising, swelling, bleeding and redness are normal after you’ve received treatment.
 These side effects are more likely to occur if you take blood thinners or have a bleeding disorder.

 Less common side effects of chin fillers